 A system to automate part of the collaborative ontology development process.
 Given a repository with an owl file, OnToology will survey it and produce diagrams, a complete documentation and validation based on common pitfalls.
 OnToology also creates an issue in Github with an evaluation summary.
 Once you register your repository, OnToology will track your ontologies (in the registered repository) for changes.
 Whenever a change in an ontology is pushed, OnToology will generate documentation, diagrams and evaluation report for the changed ontologies.
 After that, OnToology will create a pull request with the generated files.
 You can enable/disable documentation, visualization or/and evaluation via a configuration file.

 Create a repository on GitHub with your ontologies.
 Add your repository to OnToology (e.g. user/reponame), and wait for OnToology to process it out (usually, within seconds) A pull request with documentation, diagrams, evaluation report, and JSON-LD context will be generated automatically, and you will be notified of the progress on the OnToology site.
 See the Step by Step page for more info.

-English alphabets (caps and small), underscores, dashes, and dots.
-Other alphabets and characters are not supported.
+English alphabets, underscores, dashes, and dots.
+Other alphabets and characters are not currently supported.

 We tested OnToology with: Chrome, Opera, Firefox, and Safari.

-This is because chrome and firefox by default disable ajax on local html files.
-If you publish your ontology using OnToology you will be able to see it.
+Your documentation is separated in different files, which are then loaded in your browser.
+However, Chrome and Firefox disable ajax on local html files by default, and hence the documentation cannot be browsed locally.
+If you publish your ontology using OnToology you will be able to see it properly.